-A Hotmail deepdive is when you search random words in your Hotmail sent folder, which I conveniently never empty (…yep, I’m one of those people – I’ve also got 6, 452 unreads and counting), and read old emails you’ve likely forgotten about.
-It’s a highly revealing journey into the inner workings of your 16 year old psyche.
-All the insecurities you had and the unnecessary abbreviations you used come back in blissful and often very uncomfortable waves.
-Sometimes, if you’re lucky, Greenday’s “Good Riddance (Time of your life)” will waft through your consciousness in a manner that can only be described as annoyingly nostalgic.
+A Hotmail deepdive is when you search random words in your cobweb-collecting Hotmail sent folder and read old emails you’ve likely forgotten about.
+It’s a highly revealing journey into the inner workings of your 16-year-old psyche.
+All of the insecurities you had and unnecessary abbreviations you used come back in blissfully uncomfortable waves.
+Sometimes – if you’re lucky – Greenday’s “Good Riddance (Time of your life)” will waft through your consciousness in a manner that can only be described as annoyingly nostalgic.

-Miranda July, who I’ll shyly admit is someone I know only by her reputed brilliance as an artist/author/playwright/filmmaker/overall cool empowered woman, and not through actually reading/viewing a lot her stuff, started a project about a year ago called We Think Alone.
-Basically she asked a group of interesting people to share personal emails they had sent on various subjects.
-All of the emails were emailed to you every week and I always thoroughly enjoyed reading them.
+Miranda July, who I’ll admit is someone I know only by her reputed brilliance as an artist/author/playwright/filmmaker/overall cool, empowered woman, and not through actually reading/viewing most of her stuff (sue me!), started a project about a year ago called We Think Alone.
+She asked a group of interesting people to share old, personal emails they had sent on a variety of subjects.
+You could subscribe to have these emails sent to you on a weekly basis.
+I always enjoyed reading them.

-I decided to embark on a similar odyssey in hopes of unearthing wisdom from my younger self to aid my current self.
-I needed to get a sense of how much I’ve grown (and haven’t grown) since 2008.
-I needed a better understanding of who I was and ultimately how that led to who I am now.
-And also, most importantly perhaps, I really just needed an effective procrastination.
+I decided to embark on a similar odyssey in hopes of unearthing wisdom from my past self to aid my present self.
+I needed to get a sense of how much I’d grown (and hadn’t grown) since 2008.
+I needed an understanding of who I was and ultimately how that led to who I am now.
+And also, most importantly perhaps, I really just needed a new way to procrastinate.

-Here, in all of its just-slightly-post-pubescent glory, are my 10 best sent folder findings: a carefully curated collection of bits and pieces of my past self in various stages of development.
-I hope you enjoy reading them as much as I did and if you’re feeling up for it, I seriously encourage you to take a similar trip into your sent folder and – here’s a fun idea – perhaps even post what you find in the comments section below.
-Please and thank you.
+Here, in all of its just-slightly-post-pubescent glory, are my 10 best sent folder findings.
+It’s a carefully curated collection of bits and pieces of my past self in various stages of development.
+Enjoy.

 Just some solid life advice – part 1